A Brief History of the First Congregational Church of Coventry

 From 1985 – 1987, a construction project was undertaken to build a new wing off the meeting house, called the Center for Christian Education.
 It houses the Sunday School, Social Hall, Church Offices, and provides space for the Coventry Early Childhood Center (CECC) Program.
 More information on them can be found at www.CoventryECC.org.

 In 2010, The Reverend Doctor Bruce J. Johnson retired.
-Under the leadership of The Reverend Jim Silver, Transitional Interim Pastor, The Reverend Doctor Leslie Kennard, Settled Supply Pastor, along with the Church Boards and Committees, First Church continues to thrive and reach out to the local community.
-Our very active membership works together to show the love of Christ throughout our region and into the world, and looks forward to celebrating our tercentenary in 2012.
+Under the leadership of The Reverend Jim Silver, Transitional Interim Pastor, The Reverend Doctor Leslie Kennard, Settled Supply Pastor, along with the Church Boards and Committees, First Church continued to thrive and reach out to the local community.

 To see recently discovered documents from the First Church Archives, click a link below: